mnieber/skandha/README.md

 ## Fact: the `registerCtr()` allows SkandhaJS to introspect the container

 At the end of `createContainer.ts` we call `registerCtr()` so that SkandhaJS can introspect the container.
 This is necessary for two reasons.
-First, it makes it possible to look up a facet by its name or class, e.g. `getf(ctr, Selection)` returns `ctr.selection`.
+First, it makes it possible to look up a facet by its name or class, e.g. `getf(todosCtr, Selection)` returns `todosCtr.selection`.
 Second, it informs SkandhaJS how to log all facets of the container

 ## Example: a complete Selection facet